On a mission to develop decisive and resilient communities of people

 I feel bad when I’m working and not being a dad, but then I’m twitched if I’m not working, because I’m imagining all the lost leads, outreach not completed and lost preparation time.

+If that resonates with you I feel your pain.
 When the kids are off, I have to: a) adjust my expectations of what I can achieve, b) remind myself of what is real and imagined, c) avoid trying to do childcare and work at the same time: do one, then the other, but not at the same time.